sdr-enthusiasts/gitbook-adsb-guide/useful-extras/alternative-graphing-with-influx-grafana.md

 1. Hover over the `four squares` icon in the sidebar, click `+ Import`
 2. Enter `13168` into the `Import via grafana.com` section and click `Load`
-3. Select `readsb` from the bottom drop down list
+3. Select `ultrafeeder` from the bottom drop down list
 4. Click `Import` on the subsequent dialogue box

 At this point you should see a very nice dashboard that was created by [Mike](https://github.com/mikenye) \(Thanks!\).
 The final step is to add the radar plugin required by this dashboard: